RobesGael/Cybersecurity-Penetration-Testing-Lab-Internal-Network-Web-Applications-/README.md

 - API security assessment
 - Windows and Linux service analysis
 - Vulnerability exploitation and reporting
-- Risk analysis using CVSS v3.1 and MITRE ATT&CK
+- Risk analysis using CVSS v3.1 and MITRE ATT&CK.
 The assessment follows the NIST SP 800-115 methodology, aligned with real-world consulting penetration testing practices.